Nicolas1203/Nicolas1203.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:  PhD student at <a href='https://siteigm.univ-mlv.fr/'>LIGM</a>, <a href='https://www.univ-gustave-eiffel.fr/'>Université Gustave Eiffel</a>.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: moi.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Paris, France. nicolasmichel1203@gmail.com</p>

 news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hello there :wave:

+Congrats for finding this website amongst all my [homonyms](https://scholar.google.com/scholar?q=nicolas%20michel&btnG=Search&as_sdt=800000000001&as_sdtp=on).
+I am a 4th year PhD student, close to defending.
+The exact date will be out soon, stay tuned if you are interested!

+My scientific interests lie in Deep Learning and Computer Vision.
+More specifically **Online Continual Learning**, **Representation Learning** and **Knowledge Distillation**.
+You can find out all my publications on my [Google Scholar](https://scholar.google.com/citations?user=OyXkV0QAAAAJ&hl=en&scioq=nicolas+michel).
+You can also find me on [Linkedin] and [GitHub](https://github.com/Nicolas1203).

+**This website is clearly not finished yet!** Please ignore all Einstein-related content :sweat_smile:

+I will probably add more information about myself here but you get the big picture, probably.

+:boom: